 -Polishing the inside of transparent acrylics - add $60

 -Change material to celluloid (when available): add $60

--Change cap and barrel material to exotic wood* with handmade acrylic or ebonite threaded parts and nib section, cap fully lined with acrylic to prevent nib dry-out**; finished with your choice of oil, thin or thick cyanoacrylate (though in most cases, my advice will be to go with one of the CA finishes):
+-Change cap and barrel material to exotic wood or wood-resin hybrid* with handmade acrylic or ebonite threaded parts and nib section, cap fully lined with acrylic to prevent nib dry-out**; finished with your choice of oil, thin or thick cyanoacrylate (though in most cases, my advice will be to go with one of the CA finishes):